RobinTher/Dense_Associative_Network/README.md

 Follow the instructions here https://jax.readthedocs.io/en/latest/installation.html to install jax

-It takes a few days to run the Monte-Carlo simulations on a GPU.
+It should take a few days to run each Monte-Carlo simulation cell on a GPU.